mullersoft/smart-payroll/README.md

 The system supports **multi-role authentication**, payroll preparation & approval, allowances, overtime, Chapa payment integration, and export to PDF/Excel.

+This app is deployed on this link: [Smart Payroll App](https://smart-payroll.netlify.app/)
 ---

 ## 🚀 Features